ovis-hpc/ldms/ldms/src/ldmsd/test/ldms_msg_publish.rst

    **-w|--max_wait** <W>
       |
       | Maximum number of cumulative retries to allow if the receiving daemon
         signals to wait for more transmission credits.
-Default 0.
+Default 0 retries infinitely.
         Each wait is 0.1 second.

    **-l|--line**
       |
       | Optional line mode.
 Publishes file one line at a time as
-        separate publish calls
+        separate publish calls.
+When used, the maximum line length allowed is specified with '-z <LINE_MAX>'.
+If a line does not contain a complete message, the recipients may see what is sent as erroneous.

    **-f|--file** <file>
       |